Joudsi/WoTExperiments/README.md

 ```

 To check if the context provider is able to retrieve values.
 We can Notice here that we have the information for the Room's Temperature, whereas if we went back the example above where we retrieved the local entity, the information was only the information we have created inside the Orion Context Broker.

+In this entity we got one more property (temprature) with its value, it is the same temperature value the Web of Thing is Providing.

 curl --request GET --url 'http://{{orion}}/v2/entities/Room02'